JdeRobot/jderobot.github.io/_pages/home.md

 * [VisualStates tool](https://jderobot.github.io/VisualStates) for visual programming of the robot intelligence with Finite State Machines.
 It creates a C++ or a Python component from the visual description of the automata.
 <!-- * Scratch4Robots tool for programming of TurtleBot and drones using Scratch visual language -->
 * [RoboticsAcademy](https://jderobot.github.io/RoboticsAcademy): a framework to learn robotics and computer vision with drones, autonomous cars....
 It is a collection of Python programmed exercises.
 Include a web service for this.
+* (*done*) <del>All our web pages are finally being migrated to GitHub Pages: nice, under version control and convenient</del>
-* (*done*) <del>Compatibility with ROS robotics middleware: interoperation between ROS nodes and JdeRobot components, use of ROS drivers, use of ROS bag files...</del> JdeRobot (>= 5.6) is fully compatible with ROS Kinetic including its official debian packages
+* (*done*) <del>Compatibility with ROS robotics middleware: interoperation between ROS nodes and JdeRobot components, use of ROS drivers, use of ROS bag files...
+JdeRobot (>= 5.6) is fully compatible with ROS Kinetic including its official debian packages</del>
 * (*done*) <del>Update of underlying infrastructure: jump to Ubuntu 16.04, OpenCV-3, migration to Gazebo-7 simulator (revisit existing plugins and models), PCL-1.8, ICE-3.6</del>
 * (*done*) <del>Use of Web technologies in robotics: ICE-JS, WebRTC, HTML5, electron, nodeJS... </del> Many webtools have been developed: viewers, teleoperators and drivers.